 India’s second-largest city Kolkata is connected by train and road with many cities in the country and by air with many countries in the world.
 I’ve traveled Kolkata from Dhaka by road, by train, and by air too.
-I found Kolkata’s major tourists are from Bangladesh and then from other states in India and from different countries.
-Mostly, Bangladeshis preferred to travel across Kolkata by road and train as cost less and distance is not that far, just needed 10 to 12 hours to reach Kolkata from Dhaka.
-And yes, to travel to Kolkata from Dhaka you must collect the visa first from your nearby visa office center and details you can know from the center’s website (www.ivacbd.com).
+I found Kolkata’s major tourists are from Bangladesh and then from other states in India and different countries.
+Mostly, Bangladeshis preferred to travel across Kolkata by road and train as cost less and distance is not that far, just needed 8 to 10 hours to reach Kolkata from Dhaka.
+And yes, to travel to Kolkata from Dhaka you must collect the visa first from your nearby visa office center and details you can know from the Indian Visa Application Center website.

 Dhaka To Kolkata